seyyednavid/seyyednavid.github.io/_posts/2026-01-12-sentimen-course-search.md

 3. Combine both embeddings using weighted averaging

 This reinforces the core semantic intent while preserving contextual relevance, improving retrieval quality for short or ambiguous queries.

+This approach proved especially effective for short, ambiguous, or high-level user queries.

 ___